Archit327/AZ900-/FSMO.md

 THis is the role which is given to only one DC. which means that among the forest only one Dc will have this Schema master role.
 #### Purpose
 - So this DC willl be responsible for making updates and chnages in the AD schema. which will be then replicated in the other DCs.
-- Also here schema can be known as the blueprint of the AD, such that how the particular object should be created in the AD.
+- Also here schema can be known as the blueprint of the AD, such that how particular object should be created in the AD.
 - For ex - while creating or adding a new object may be like user then what should be the schema or the attribute u have to consider while making it like first name , last name, addr, mobile no.(10 numeric digits limit) etc.
 - Now if u want to make changes to the object like u need to add one more attribute to users that is - their employeeID then these type of things can be done only DC which has the Role OF SCHEMA MASTER.